 However, the implementation of 5G will help speed up the entire process with machine-to-machine services.
 5G’s real-time data transfer can help in the speedy functioning of these solutions, making the decision-making quick, robust, data-oriented, and real-time.

 The proper implementation of precision agriculture involves AI-implemented farm machinery.
 With SmartRisk, farmers get quick updates on various environmental risks and diseases plaguing crops via AI-incorporated mobile applications.

 At the same time, continuous monitoring of farms using AI-enhanced machinery can help farmers identify risks from the very beginning.

 However, artificial intelligence requires adequate data to work efficiently.
 5G will bridge the gap in data availability that is still evident by speeding up a massive amount of data transfer, which will help AI perform efficiently.

 A defining aspect of precision agriculture is cutting down on unnecessary usage of agri-inputs.
 SmartFarm aids in this with 360-degree monitoring of farms via data gathered from farms, satellites, drones, and sensors.
 Implementing 5G in these devices can aid in efficient crop monitoring — an activity performed & executed by autonomous drone sprayers.

-Restricted, targeted use of chemicals will lead to reduced input costs and help minimise water pollution, soil damage, and crop losses.
+Restricted, targeted use of chemicals will lead to reduced input costs and help minimize water pollution, soil damage, and crop losses.

-Similarly, farmers can determine the exact harvest time using colour and size analysis via AI and 5G-enabled drone sprayers.
+Similarly, farmers can determine the exact harvest time using color and size analysis via AI and 5G-enabled drone sprayers.

 The continuous monitoring of agricultural fields and crops can help farmers understand the exact water requirements.
 Analysis of soil requirements is possible via soil probes buried 120 cm below irrigation lines.
 These devices can use 5G-connectivity to collect and transfer data about the soil’s moisture content, water salinity, and patterns.